 To keep the cost down, the remote that comes with the Fire TV Stick is more bare bones than the one with the larger unit.
 It doesn't therefore have voice search capability as there is no microphone.
 Those who do want to utilise that feature can use a dedicated Fire TV remote app on their iPhone, Fire Phone or Android device.

-Alternatively, they can buy an optional remote with the mic for an additional £25.
+Alternatively, you can buy an optional remote with the mic for an additional £25.
 Or even choose a slightly pricier version of the Fire TV Stick that comes with the more fully-featured remote in the box.

 It is still best served when coupled with an Amazon Prime subscription.